freeverseio/laos-universal-node/README.md

 The port is for the json-rpc interface.

-Right now there is only on method supported:
+Right now there is only one method supported:

 ```
 {"jsonrpc":"2.0", "method":"System.Up", "params":[]}